AMRindie/PlanShakeElectron/Documentation/THEME_GUIDE.md

 }
 ```

-For a sharp, angular look (like the Neo-Brutalist theme):
+For a sharp, angular look:
 ```css
 :root {
     --radius-panel: 0px;